SergioJuniorBH/CoreBOT/README.md

 # PS:

-I'm thinking in create music commands on Core
+I'm thinking in create music commands on Core and language command